AdrianLeAsian/ArpKey/README.md

-tbh is basically just Qinpad minus the hewbrew layout and the added enter button(# long pressed) and a app gui.
+tbh is basically just Qinpad minus the hewbrew layout and the added enter button(# long pressed) and an app gui.